 Napoleon Memoirs, Étienne Léon, Baron de Lamothe-Langon, 1837

 I had better confess frankly that the problem with this story is that M. le Baron was, not to put too fine a point on it, a liar and forger of historic documents.
-His History of the Inquisition in France was written using (he said) previously untapped ecclesiastical archives at Toulouse–archives, which, as was discovered in the 20th century, never existed.
+His History of the Inquisition in France was written using (he said) previously untapped ecclesiastical archives at Toulouse–archives, which, as was discovered in the 20th century, were untapped because they never existed.
 He also created seemingly authentic books such as the memoirs of the Countess du Barry.

 The alleged witness, Louis-Sebastien Mercier [1740-1814] was a dramatist, writer, and member of the National Convention, where he voted against the death of the King.
 Mercier was aquainted with prophetic utterance: in 1770 he published a futuristic novel of Paris in the year 2440 called L’An 2440, rêve s’il en fut jamais.
 In this utopian work, meant to expose the rottenness of the ancien regime, Paris was free of priests, prostitutes, pastry-chefs, and dancing-masters, as well as all “useless” literature.
 Mercier, if he really did speak of his vision of Louis XVI in 1807, had the benefit of hindsight in giving to the late King those lines about the scaffold and soul-torturing remorse.
 And yet, in 1807, Mercier could not have known that the King’s brother, the Count of Provence, would ascend the throne as King Louis XVIII in 1814.
 But Lamothe-Langon certainly would have–in 1837.

 So we have the ghost of Louis XVI reported by a liar and a imaginative futurist.
 Can two fantasists make a truth?
 Any information on whether Lamothe-Langon was right about Mercier’s vision?
 Or was this just another jeu d’esprit by an historical hoaxer?